 \subsection{FLoRG}

-In this section, we propose FLoRG, a federated fine-tuning framework.
-FLoRG employs a single low-rank matrix and aggregates Gram matrices to eliminate the error induced by the separate aggregation as in conventional LoRA.
+In this section, we propose a federated fine-tuning framework called FLoRG.
+FLoRG employs a single low-rank matrix and aggregates Gram matrices to eliminate the error induced by separate aggregation as in conventional LoRA.
 FLoRG performs Procrustes alignment to the decomposed matrix to minimize the decomposition drift.
 A schematic illustration is shown in Fig. \ref{fig:system_model}.